-On the flip side your white or lighter colored suits can suffer from yellowing.
+On the flip side, your white or lighter colored suits can suffer from yellowing.
 That's due to a combination of chlorine damage and a buildup of skin, body oil, and sweat.
-Rinse, rinse, rinse immediately after use is the best way to prevent this.
+Rinse immediately after use is the best way to prevent this.
 The internet is filled with ways to remove these stains if you get them.

 The issue with washing machines is that they agitate all the delicate parts (like the cups, padding, ties, etc.).
 All this movement can damage a suit, leaving things bunched, stretched, or otherwise ill-fitting.

-Wash a suit with a mild hand soap or a detergent meant for delicates using COLD water.
+Soap Up.
+Wash a suit with mild hand soap or a detergent meant for delicates using COLD water.
 A standard laundry detergent is too harsh.

 Spandex is a “memory fabric,” meaning it needs a full day to snap back to its usual position.
 If you’re on vacation or wearing bathing suits often, it’s essential to have more than one so that each suit has 24 hours to bounce back (not to mention time to wash and dry it completely).

-Hot water is bad for swimwear.
+Hot water is hard on swimwear.
 Never wash your bathing suit in hot water, and avoid too many dips in the hot tub with a favorite suit.
 Hot tub daily?
 Reserve one suit just for the hot tub.